AishikDasgupta/Readex_PDFreader/README.md

 ## 📞 Contact

-For any questions or support, feel free to reach out to us at [contact@readex.ai](mailto:contact@readex.ai).
+For any questions or support, feel free to reach out to us at [itsdg19@gmail.com](mailto:itsdg19@gmail.com).

 ## 🌟 Acknowledgments